Multi-Agent AI Orchestration

 Multi-Agent Orchestration

-The Butler orchestrator decomposes objectives into a DAG of tasks, dispatches agents in parallel waves, reviews outputs, and retries failures — all automatically.
+The Butler decomposes objectives into a DAG of tasks, dispatches agents in parallel waves, reviews outputs via LLM, and retries failures — all automatically.

 Install and execute Agent Skills — self-contained packages with scripts, resources, and constraints.
 Each skill runs in isolation with safety evaluation before execution.